Mehul Choksi

-Mehul Chinubhai Choksi (born 5 May 1959) is a fugitive Indian-born businessman living in Antigua and Barbuda, who is wanted by the Indian judicial authorities for criminal conspiracy, criminal breach of trust, cheating and dishonesty including delivery of property, corruption and money laundering.
-In an interview, Choksi claimed that he is innocent and all allegations against him are false, baseless and motivated by political expediency.
-Choksi holds Antiguan citizenship since 2017.
-He is the owner of Gitanjali Group, a retail jewellery company with 4,000 stores in India.
+He was the owner of Gitanjali Group, a retail jewellery company with 4,000 stores in India.

 An arrest warrant for Choksi has been issued in connection with the alleged Punjab National Bank fraud case.
+He was formerly the subject of an Interpol red notice, but this was withdrawn in 2023.
 He was allegedly involved in stock market manipulation in 2013.
 In late May 2021, he went missing from Antigua and Barbuda.
-Choksi claims that he was kidnapped from Antigua by agents of the Indian state, while others stated that he fled the country.
-After being found and arrested in Dominica under charges of illegal entry he was then returned to Antigua and Barbuda on interim bail for medical treatment.
-In May 2022 the charge of illegal entry was dropped by the Dominican Government.
+Choksi claims that he was kidnapped from Antigua by agents of the Indian state, while several reports and investigation revealed that he fled the country to escape legal proceedings in India.
+After being found and arrested in Dominica on charges of illegal entry he was then returned to Antigua and Barbuda on interim bail for medical treatment.
 Investigations into his disappearance are ongoing.

+According to NDTV, Mehul Choksi tried hard to spread his kidnapping narrative and evade extradition to India.
+In this attempt, he also allegedly brought a string of officials in Antigua to extend the court proceedings in his disappearance case in the country.

+Again according to NDTV, evidence has also been uncovered that with others to influence Interpol and interfere into its proceedings to delay his extradition to India.
+Belgian authorities confirmed on April 14, 2025 that they have Mehul Choksi in custody after he was arrested near his current residence in Antwerp.

 Early life

 Mehul Choksi was born on 5 May 1959 in Bombay, the son of Chinubhai Choksi.
 He was educated at G. D. Modi College in Palanpur, Gujarat.
 He has three children, a son and two daughters.
-One of his daughters married Akash Mehta, an Antwerp-based diamond merchant in December 2010.
 Choksi is the maternal uncle of fugitive businessman Nirav Modi.

 His younger brother Chetan Chinubhai Choksi owned and operated a diamond company named Diminco NV, based in Antwerp, which had defaulted on a US$25.8 million payment to a subsidiary of ICICI Bank.
 In 2013, the bank litigated a lawsuit against Diminco NV, in commercial courts in Belgium and UK.